xiaoyu1998/llvm-cpu0/readme.md

-## LLVM_Cpu0
+## LLVM_Cpu0:llvm backend tutorial
-This repo is fork from https://github.com/Jonathan2251/lbd
+This repo was fork from https://github.com/Jonathan2251/lbd

 the most compile error was caused by forget to checkout llvm version 12.x as below
 ```